UniMath/agda-unimath/src/synthetic-category-theory/synthetic-categories.lagda.md

     1-cell-globular-type-Globular-Type
 ```

-#### The sort of isomorphisms between functors in the language of synthetic category theory
+#### The sort of isomorphisms between functors in the language ofsynthetic category theory

 The sort of isomorphisms between functors `F` and `G` in the language of
 synthetic category theory is the type of `2`-cells between `F` and `G` in the